David F. Levi

-David Frank Levi (born August 29, 1951) is a United States jurist and former Dean of the Duke University School of Law.
+David Frank Levi (born August 29, 1951) is an American jurist and former Dean of the Duke University School of Law.
 From 1990 to 2007, he was a United States district judge of the United States District Court for the Eastern District of California, serving as Chief Judge from 2003 to 2007.
-At the time Levi left the bench, he was widely considered to be one of the top federal judges in the nation.
 He had been mentioned as a possible nominee to the Supreme Court.

-Education
+Early life and education

 Levi was born in Chicago, Illinois.
 His father was Edward H. Levi, a former president of the University of Chicago and United States Attorney General under President Gerald R. Ford.
-He received a Bachelor of Arts degree from Harvard University in History and Literature magna cum laude in 1972 and then entered the graduate program in history at Harvard where he eventually specialized in English legal history, receiving a Master of Arts.
-He received his Juris Doctor in 1980 from the Stanford Law School, where he graduated Order of the Coif and was President of the Stanford Law Review.
+His great-grandfather was A.G.
+Becker.
+He received a Bachelor of Arts degree from Harvard University in history and literature magna cum laude in 1972 and then entered the graduate program in history at Harvard where he eventually specialized in English legal history, receiving a Master of Arts.
+He received his Juris Doctor in 1980 from the Stanford Law School, where he graduated Order of the Coif and was president of the Stanford Law Review.

 Career

-From 1980 to 1981, Levi served as clerk for Judge Ben C. Duniway of the United States Court of Appeals for the Ninth Circuit and from 1981 to 1982 as clerk for Supreme Court Justice Lewis F. Powell.
-In 1983, he joined the United States Attorney's Office for the Eastern District of California as a prosecutor.
+From 1980 to 1981, Levi served as clerk for Judge Ben C. Duniway of the United States Court of Appeals for the Ninth Circuit and from 1981 to 1982 as clerk for Supreme Court Justice Lewis F. Powell Jr. In 1983, he joined the United States Attorney's Office for the Eastern District of California as a prosecutor.
 In 1986 he was appointed by President Ronald Reagan as the United States Attorney for the Eastern District of California.
 Levi directed a major corruption investigation involving several California legislators and was also a member of the Attorney General's Advisory Committee and Chair of the Public Corruption Committee of United States Attorneys.